corrad1nho/qomui/README.md

 ### Features
 - should work with all VPN providers that offer OpenVPN config files
 - automatic download function for Mullvad, Private Internet Access, Windscribe, ProtonVPN and AirVPN
-- support for OpenVPN over SSL and SSH for AirVPN
+- support for OpenVPN over SSL and SSH for AirVPN and OpenVPN over SSL for Windscribe (Stealth Mode)
 - allows double-hop VPN connections (VPN chains) between different providers
 - Gui written in PyQt including option to minimize application to system tray
 - security-conscious separation of the gui and a D-Bus service that handles commands that require root privileges